csmc-vaneykjlab/QCeltis/example-dataset/README.md

 For the ID-Free + ID-Based + Groupwise Comparison Command, the following outputs will be generated:

-1. ExampleDataset-QCReport.html (both ID-Free and ID-Based tabs will be populated)
+1. ExampleDataset-Group.html (both ID-Free and ID-Based tabs will be populated)
-2. ExampleDataset-QCReport_ID-Free_QC_Report.xlsx
+2. ExampleDataset-Group_ID-Free_QC_Report.xlsx
-3. ExampleDataset-QCReport_ProteinLevel_QC_Report.xlsx
+3. ExampleDataset-Group_ProteinLevel_QC_Report.xlsx
-4. ExampleDataset-QCReport_PrecursorLevel_QC_Report.xlsx
+4. ExampleDataset-Group_PrecursorLevel_QC_Report.xlsx
-5. ExampleDataset-QCReport_QC_Status_Report.xlsx (Combined overall QC PASS/FAIL status is provided from ID-Free + ID-Based metrics)
+5. ExampleDataset-Group_QC_Status_Report.xlsx (Combined overall QC PASS/FAIL status is provided from ID-Free + ID-Based metrics)

 For the ID-Free + Groupwise Comparison Command, the following outputs will be generated:

-1. ExampleDataset-QCReport.html (only ID-Free tab will be populated)
+1. ExampleDataset-Group.html (only ID-Free tab will be populated)
-2. ExampleDataset-QCReport_ID-Free_QC_Report.xlsx
+2. ExampleDataset-Group_ID-Free_QC_Report.xlsx
-5. ExampleDataset-QCReport_QC_Status_Report.xlsx (Overall QC PASS/FAIL status is provided based on ID-Free metrics only)
+5. ExampleDataset-Group_QC_Status_Report.xlsx (Overall QC PASS/FAIL status is provided based on ID-Free metrics only)

 For the ID-Based + Groupwise Comparison Command, the following outputs will be generated:

-1. ExampleDataset-QCReport.html (only ID-Based tab will be populated)
+1. ExampleDataset-Group.html (only ID-Based tab will be populated)
-3. ExampleDataset-QCReport_ProteinLevel_QC_Report.xlsx
+3. ExampleDataset-Group_ProteinLevel_QC_Report.xlsx
-4. ExampleDataset-QCReport_PrecursorLevel_QC_Report.xlsx
+4. ExampleDataset-Group_PrecursorLevel_QC_Report.xlsx
-5. ExampleDataset-QCReport_QC_Status_Report.xlsx (Overall QC PASS/FAIL status is provided based on ID-Based metrics only)
+5. ExampleDataset-Group_QC_Status_Report.xlsx (Overall QC PASS/FAIL status is provided based on ID-Based metrics only)

 ## Results from QC Analysis